8/14/2024

 Cameron Groom

-Yeah, and this really speaks to work in R&D, work in engineering, work in manufacturing, work in QC, work in QA, looking at efficiencies up and down the line.
-And by efficiencies, we're not talking about some, Dickensian work harder philosophy.
+Yeah, and this really speaks to work in R&D, work in engineering, work in manufacturing. way, looking at efficiencies up and down the line.
+And by efficiencies, we're not talking about some Dickensian work harder philosophy.
 We're trying to empower our staff, give them the tools to do their best possible work, remove the drudgery, improve accuracy, and we see that benefit in margins and capacity.

 speaker

-All of our capacity building and the quality of that capacity and it goes right through to IT and the electronic quality management system we're bringing into play and the fact that the ERP, the enterprise resource planning system is being updated.
-So it just saves all that capacity and that capacity growth as we move forward.
+It's all about capacity building and the quality of that capacity, and it goes right through the IT and the electronic quality management system we're bringing into play, and the fact that the ARP, the Enterprise Resource Planning System, is being updated.
+So it just serves all that capacity and that capacity growth as we move forward.

 speaker